SmartlyDressedGames/Unturned-Docs/ItemAsset/WeaponAsset.md

 **Object_Damage** *float*: Amount of damage that should be dealt to objects, prior to modifiers.
 Defaults to the value used by Resource_Damage.

-**Invulnerable** *bool*: Specified if damage should affect structures, barricades, and vehicles that are considered invulnerable to low-power weaponry.
+**Invulnerable** *flag*: Specified if damage should affect structures, barricades, and vehicles that are considered invulnerable to low-power weaponry.
 Not applicable to explosive weapons, which will always ignore invulnerability.